 If you register with Seattle Nanny and you do not have health insurance, we will make this need a top priority and send you only to families who are willing to provide this in the compensation package.
 Once placed you will have a consultation with our selected insurance carrier and set up with a plan that most closely suits your individual needs.

-Clients who register with Seattle Nanny adhere to market standards and provide on average a minimum of two weeks paid vacation, 3 to 5 paid days of sick leave, 4 to 7 paid holidays, and gas or mileage reimbursement.
+Clients who register with Seattle Nanny adhere to market standards and provide on average a minimum of two weeks paid vacation, 3 to 5 paid days of sick leave, 4 to 7 paid holidays, sick pay and gas or mileage reimbursement.
 Some families also provide cell phone allowances, tuition reimbursement, annual bonuses and petty cash funds for extracurricular activities.

 We are proud of the support we lend to our network of nannies.
 If you are an in network nanny and you have issues or concerns, we begin by simply listening to you, or if necessary, recommending professional third party mediation at no additional expense, such as through our relationship with Dr. Heller, the nationally renowned “Nanny Doctor”.